cogini/avro_schema/README.md

 version.
 Producers register a schema with the service and get an id.
 Consumers look up the id to get the schema.
-The Schema Registry also does validation on new schemas to ensure that they meet the backwards compatibility polciy for the organization.
+The Schema Registry also does validation on new schemas to ensure that they meet the backwards compatibility policy for the organization.

-The disadvantage of the Schema Registry is that it can be a single point of faiilure.
+The disadvantage of the Schema Registry is that it can be a single point of failure.
 Different schema registries will in general assign a different numeric id to the same schema.

 This library provides functions to register schemas with the Schema Registry